Ernst-Georg Drünkler: Aerial victory claims

 According to Spick, Drünkler was credited with 45 aerial victories which included five claims on the Eastern Front and two daytime claims.
+Aders lists him with 47 aerial victory claims.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 46 nocturnal victory claims.
 Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, listing Drünkler with 45 claims, plus two further unconfirmed claims.
 Two claims dated 15 March 1945 are not recorded in Luftwaffe Night Fighter Claims 1939 – 1945 while one claim dated on 2 November 1944 is missing in Luftwaffe Aces — Biographies and Victory Claims.